hhssuuyyaa/PataTap-Clone/README.md

 # PataTap-Clone

-Its a clone of famour Patatap website.
+Its a clone of famous Patatap website.
 In this every key corresponds to respective animation and sound.
 Its just a fun app and good practice to test your css skills.

 **Take a look at _Gif_ below to understand and for sound take a look at _YouTube_ link provided below**